whoismissing/easel/README.md

 We have `push ebp`!

+## How to use ESIL?

-3. How do we view ESIL expressions in r2?
+How do we view ESIL expressions in r2?

 Display ESIL information

 `[0x00000000]> e emu.str = true`

-Only view ESIL expressions instead of assembly `[0x00000000]> e asm.esil = true`
+Only view ESIL expressions instead of assembly

+`[0x00000000]> e asm.esil = true`

-4. What commands can we use with ESIL?
+What commands can we use with ESIL?

 * 'aei': Initialize the ESIL virtual machine

 * 'aeim': Initialize the ESIL virtual machine memory (stack)